Ableton/maxdevtools/cpu-reporter/README.md

 * Add the CPU Reporter device to your Set.
 * Play the Set.
 When the CPU meter stays at a relatively steady value, press Record.
 * For some extra insight, repeat this with different Buffer Size settings (to be found in Live in Preferences / Audio, under Latency).

+## Monitoring other CPU usage ##

+The CPU Recorder device only reports Live's CPU usage for audio calculations (DSP), which makes your audio click or stutter if it goes over 100%.
+It does not give you insight in how many of your CPU Live uses for other tasks, such as redrawing the interface.

+Measuring non-audio CPU usage can be done with the Activity Monitor (macOS) or Task Manager (Windows).